ESMValGroup/ESMValTool/doc/sphinx/source/namelists/namelist_catchment.rst

 of total runoff, precipitation and evapotranspiration for 12 large-scale catchments on different continents and climates.
-For total runoff, catchment averaged model values are compared to climatological GRDC station observations of river runoff (Duemenil Gates et al., 2000).
+For total runoff, catchment averaged model values are compared to climatological GRDC station observations of river runoff (Dümenil Gates et al., 2000).
 Due to the incompleteness of these station data, a year-to-year correspondence of data cannot be achieved in a generalized way, so that only climatological data are considered, such it has been done in Hagemann et al. (2013).